 Caring for Your Jewelry

 All sterling silver jewelry will tarnish, becoming dull and turning dark brown or black.
 Sometimes, this happens very quickly depending on your individual body chemistry, your location, and how the jewelry is stored when not in use.
-Sterling silver is not intended for 24/7 wear, and should never be used in an unhealed piercing.
+Sterling silver is not intended for 24/7 wear (you must take it out to clean it), and should never be used in an unhealed piercing.

 The following periodic maintenance will help to keep your sterling silver jewelry looking nice: